 Like any small business, if you rent a home, you have customers — your tenants — and contracts and laws you need to understand.

-Healthy homes (external link) — Tenancy Services website.
+Disputes(external link) — Tenancy Services

 Tenancy Services, a part of the Ministry of Business, Innovation and Employment, holds bond money in trust and has resources and services to help landlords and tenants understand their rights and responsibilities.

-Tenancy Services can help you with:
+Tenancy Services provides information and tools to help you with:

 The Tenancy Services website(external link) has agreements, forms and templates to make the paperwork easier.
 You can pay and lodge bonds online, and lodge complaints and Tenancy Tribunal applications.

-Market rent calculator (external link) — Tenancy Services
+Healthy Homes(external link) — Tenancy Services

-Forms and templates (external link) — Tenancy Services
+Market rent calculator(external link) — Tenancy Services

-Disputes (external link) — Tenancy Services
+Forms and templates(external link) — Tenancy Services

 Landlord News and Market Rent e-newsletters(external link) — Tenancy Services